lujiazho/SegDrawer/README.md

 If don't need SAM for segmentation, just open segDrawer.html and use tools except SAM segmenter.

-If use SAM segmenter, do following steps
+If use SAM segmenter, do following steps (CPU can be time-consuming)
 - Download models as mentioned in [segment-anything](https://github.com/facebookresearch/segment-anything).
 For example
 ```